-RQ1: Do misleading insights in a data visualization post have an effect on the volume and duration of its engagement?
+RQ1: Do misleading insights in a data visualization post have an effect on the count and duration of its engagement?

-RQ2: Do people identify and raise awareness about misleading data insights in the text of their engagement?
+RQ2: Do people identify and raise awareness about misleading data insights in their responses?

-Based on the results of our work and a review of existing misinformation literature, we discuss the ways in which data-driven misinformation is distinct from factual forms of misinformation that are typically studied, such as misinformation based on text or deepfakes.
-We posit that existing mitigation strategies may not be sufficient in supporting the verification of nuanced misinformative data interpretations, such as statistical fallacies or data collection caveats.
-Moreover, data visualizations are associated with credibility indicators that are distinct from those that apply to other types of misinformation, such as the source of the chart and the data, perceived data literacy and analytical expertise of the author, and perceived data integrity.
+Based on the results of our work and a review of existing misinformation literature, we discuss the ways in which data-driven misinformation in visualization posts is distinct from factual forms of misinformation that are typically studied, such as misinformation based on text or deepfakes.
+We posit that existing mitigation strategies may not be sufficient in supporting the verification of nuanced misinformative data interpretations such as statistical fallacies or data collection caveats.
+Moreover, data visualizations are associated with credibility indicators that are distinct from those that apply to other types of misinformation, namely the source of the chart and the data, perceived data literacy and analytical expertise of the author, and perceived data integrity.